CACI-International/ergo/ergo/user_guide/src/tutorial/basics.md

 { key = value, otherkey = othervalue }
 ```

-The syntax for maps is actually the **same** as nested code blocks; they open a
+The syntax for maps is actually the **same** as sequential code blocks; they
-new environment scope (which can have bindings that shadow outer environments),
+open a new environment scope (which can have bindings that shadow outer
-and the block itself evaluates to the map of environment bindings if the final
+environments), and the block itself evaluates to the map of environment bindings
-expression in the map is a binding:
+if the final expression in the map is a binding:

 ```ergo
 {